Eleven (Stranger Things): Season 1

 In the first season, Eleven escapes from Hawkins National Laboratory wearing only her hospital gown and attempts to steal food from a local restaurant.
 The owner Benny takes pity on her and calls social services while putting her in a long t-shirt associated with the restaurant.
 The responding social worker, who turns out to be an agent sent from Hawkins Laboratory, kills Benny.
 Eleven then flees before she can be taken again.
 She is encountered by Mike Wheeler (Finn Wolfhard), Dustin Henderson (Gaten Matarazzo) and Lucas Sinclair (Caleb McLaughlin), who are looking for their missing friend Will Byers (Noah Schnapp).
-The boys learn that her name is Eleven based on a "011" tattoo found on her left forearm.
+The boys learn her name is Eleven from a "011" tattoo on her left forearm.
 Mike decides to call her "El" for short and allows Eleven to live in his basement while providing her with some new clothes.
-Fearing recapture, Eleven convinces Mike not to tell any adults so Dr. Brenner, whom she calls "Papa" and the people that work for him called "Bad Men", cannot find her.
+Fearing recapture, Eleven convinces Mike not to tell any adults, so Dr. Brenner, whom she calls "Papa" and the people that work for him, called "Bad Men", cannot find her.

 Eleven helps to locate Will and determines that he is trapped in a parallel dimension, which the children dub the "Upside Down", where he is being hunted by a creature called the "Demogorgon".
 The group sets out to find Will using their compasses, but Eleven interferes with their search when she realizes they are being led toward Hawkins Laboratory.
-Lucas, noticing her deception, becomes angry at her; she ends up knocking him unconscious and fleeing.
+Lucas, upon noticing her deception, becomes angry; she knocks him unconscious and flees.
 She later steals Eggo waffles from a grocery store and eats them in the forest.
 Mike and Dustin are later threatened by bullies (whom Eleven calls "mouth breathers"); Mike is forced to jump off a high cliff into a lake while Dustin is held hostage.
 Eleven returns and intervenes before Mike hits the water, frightening the bullies and saving both Mike and Dustin.